castai/docs/docs/guides/autoscaling-policies.md

 ## Cluster CPU utilization scale up policy

-Increased CPU load on worker nodes indicates that the cluster is getting 'hot' - the current fleet of nodes might not be sufficient to fulfil current computing resources needs.
+An increased CPU load on worker nodes indicates that the cluster is getting 'hot' - the fleet of nodes might not be sufficient to fulfill the current computing resources needs.
-In that case, computing capacity can be increased by adding in additional worker nodes.
+In that case, you can increase the computing capacity by adding in additional worker nodes.
-CAST AI's cluster autoscaler provides mechanism to handle this with _CPU utilization scale up policy_.
+CAST AI's cluster autoscaler provides a mechanism to handle this with _CPU utilization scale up policy_.
-Having this policy applied, your cluster is periodically checked for the actual CPU consumption over the worker nodes.
+By applying this policy, your cluster is periodically checked for the actual CPU consumption over the worker nodes.
-When sustained increased CPU load is detected, autoscaler automatically adds a new node to try to redistribute load more evenly.
+When a sustained increased CPU load is detected, the autoscaler automatically adds a new node to redistribute the load more evenly.
-Depending on the underlying cloud service provider, this process can take a few minutes.
-Meanwhile, autoscaler will not attempt to add a new node if addition is already in progress.
+This process can take a few minutes, depending on the underlying cloud service provider.
+If an addition is already in progress, the autoscaler will not attempt to add a new node.

-### Configuring CPU utilization scale up policy
+### Configuring the CPU utilization scale up policy

-Autoscaler's scale up policy is set by adjusting thresholds for average cluster CPU load in percentages and evaluation period in seconds.
+The autoscaler's scale up policy is set by adjusting thresholds for the average cluster CPU load in percentages and evaluation period in seconds.
-Evaluation window describes for how long the average cluster CPU utilization should stay above the threshold for it to be considered eligible for scale up.
+The evaluation window describes for how long the average cluster CPU utilization should stay above the threshold for it to be considered as eligible for scale up.

-You can edit settings for this policy via [CAST AI's console](https://console.cast.ai/):
+You can edit settings for this policy via the [CAST AI console](https://console.cast.ai/):

 ![](autoscaling-policies/cpu_scale_up.png)

-or [CAST AI's policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for
+or the [CAST AI policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for

 ```json